 Samurai Siege is a Unity-based, iOS and Android strategy title where players build a base and army to wage war across a single-player campaign or against online opponents.

 I worked as a senior level design consultant and was responsible for creating most of the single-player mission nodes, polishing existing nodes, and creating and balancing bespoke units with Space Ape's in-house tools and scripting system.

-After my main contract ended I was also rehired to do some smaller additions for holiday expansions.
+After my main contract ended I was also rehired to do some smaller additions for the holiday expansions.

 Fable: The Journey is a Unreal-based and Kinect-orientated first-person foray into the world of Fable for Xbox 360.
 It's a much more directed experience focused on tight, scripted level design across both combat and horse-riding sections.
 I'm saying it's on-rails.

 I worked as an Unreal Mission Scripter, which makes me sound like an other-worldly agent, and was responsible for creating the gameplay of various sections, across all the gameplay types offered, as well as providing polish and bug fixes as the project reached its deadline.

-A "visceral" hack and slash title ostensibly set in Celtic Mythology.
-Created in Unreal with the remains of an abandoned game and a shoestring budget for XBLA.
+Hack and slash ostensibly set in Celtic Mythology.
+Created in Unreal with an abandoned games assets and shoestring budget.

 My responsibility was implementing the Creative Director's vision of combat: including player abilities, player equipment and progression, enemy designs, game balancing, boss encounters, character state machines, artificial intelligence, animation planning, animation trees, combo systems, etc. Because this was a tiny, overworked team with a core of about eight people I also helped with challenge arena and multiplayer design, level design, level scripting, cutscene implementation, encounter balancing and even some limited coding.
 Credited as Combat Designer.

 Viking: Battle For Asgard is a spiritual successor to Spartan: Total Warrior for Xbox 360 and PS3, but with an open-world and focus on large-scale battles with hundreds of units clashing at once.
 It was created using an in-house engine and tools.